 Mass timber is an attractive option for building enclosures that offers heightened construction speed and compatibility with today's energy performance standards.
-Mass timber's unique physical properties-a relatively high capacity to store moisture and a relatively slow potential for drying-require design and construction teams to pay special attention to certain aspects of the enclosure to ensure the long-term durability of the building.
+Mass timber's unique physical properties-a relatively high capacity to store moisture and a relatively slow potential for drying-require design and construction teams to pay special attention to certain aspects of the enclosure to ensure the long-term

 Thoughtful design of the building enclosure requires consideration of all loads imposed on the enclosure over its expected service life.
 The designer must consider climate, microclimate, site conditions, and building use and operation when evaluating the loads acting on the enclosure.
-Designers who work on mass timber enclosure designs can apply the industry best practice of identifying and evaluating the enclosure's control layers to ensure that each project will meet performance expectations.
+Designers who work on mass timber enclosure designs can apply the industry best practice of identifying and evaluating the enclosure's control layers to ensure that each project will meet apply the industry best practice of identifying and evaluating the enclosure's control layers to ensure that each project will meet